Events

 Where We Live Matters: Equity, Health, and Housing

-Please join the Department of Health Studies in welcoming Mariah Williams, M.U.R.P, a University of Richmond alum, to campus for her talk: ’Where We Live Matters: Equity, Health, and Housing.’
+The Department of Health Studies welcomed Mariah Williams, M.U.R.P, a University of Richmond alum, to campus for her talk: 'Where We Live Matters: Equity, Health, and Housing.'

 Promotional Flyer Health Studies Ice Cream Social